 Pittston is a somewhat small city located in the state of Pennsylvania.
 With a population of 7,651 people and six constituent neighborhoods, Pittston is the 171st largest community in Pennsylvania.
-Much of the housing stock in Pittston was built prior to World War II, making it one of the older and more historic cities in the country.
+Pittston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Pittston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pittston are a mix of both white- and blue-collar jobs.
+Pittston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pittston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pittston who work in office and administrative support (15.78%), sales jobs (11.14%), and management occupations (7.88%).
+There are especially a lot of people living in Pittston who work in office and administrative support (14.38%), sales jobs (10.75%), and management occupations (7.73%).

 The people who call Pittston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pittston include Irish, Polish, German, and Russian.

 The most common language spoken in Pittston is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.